codelingo/docs/docs/concepts/CLQL.md

 It consists of a single fact `common.class`.
 The name `class` indicates that the fact refers to a class, and the namespace `common` indicates that it may be a class from any language with classes.
 If the namespace were `csharp` this fact would only match classes from the C# lexicon.
 The depth range `depth = any` makes this fact match any class within the context of the query (a single C# program), no matter how deeply nested.
 A comment is made on every class found as there is a decorator `@review.comment` directly above the single fact `common.class`.

 Note: for brevity we will omit the `common` namespace.
-This can be done in .lingo files by importing the common lexicon into the global namespace: `import codelingo/ast/common as _`.
+This can be done in codelingo.yaml files by importing the common lexicon into the global namespace: `import codelingo/ast/common as _`.

 <br />